How to Make Bath Mat Fluffy Again?

 Mold and mildew will form on the fibers of the bath mat if water is allowed to sit on it.
 It will make it feel rough and slimy.
 It is also necessary to rinse and air dry a bath mat after every use.

-Hopefully, by following the above methods, you will be able to restore the fluffiness of your bath mat.
+By following the above methods, you will be able to restore the fluffiness of your bath mat.